Sunday, September 21, 2025

 What keeps these women shackled so effectively?
 There is no punishment more effective than public shaming.
 They are constantly threatened with social disgrace and any protest would be a moral transgression.
 In ‘Heart Lamp’, Mehrun goes back to her parents, tired of her husband’s deception and infidelity.
 The first thing her parents want to know is if she informed anyone she was leaving.
 “Why didn’t you tell them before leaving?
 It seems like you have made up your mind to bring us dishonor.”
 (100) She tells her parents her husband was seen with another woman and accuses them of not confronting her husband.
 “And what should we do after we come and see him?
 Say we catch hold of him and ask him about it, and he says, yes, it is true–what can we do then?...What can we do if he says, I don’t want this woman called Mehrun, I will give her talaq?”(101) The thought of divorce and the public humiliation their married daughter would heap on their heads is enough for them to scold her for her selfishness and escort her back to her errant husband.
 Back at her house, she feels she has no choice but to give up her life and it’s only the thought of her helpless children struggling without her that she abandons that idea.

 Who do they turn to then?
 Only Allah can save them.
 “Be a woman once, oh Lord!” is the cry of a helpless humiliated woman.
-For only a woman is forsaken by everyone and God (who everyone acknowledges is a man).
+For only a woman is forsaken by everyone and God.
 In her life, as in her death, she is enclosed within walls that she cannot break.
 “There were four walls around me at all times, and freedom, in the form of a breeze, that marvellous product of your pure imagination, touched my face only when I opened the window.”
-(199) The reader does not even know this woman's name--she clearly has no identity or agency.
-She is a complete nonentity.
+(199)

 Mushtaq’s women are isolated.
 They do not benefit from being in a community.
 They can rely only on their husbands to care for them and are most often abandoned by their parents who consider daughters a burden.
 Religion, tradition and society allow Muslim men to remarry and not provide for their first wife and children.
 Not even other women bother to help.
 Everyone preys on the vulnerable.

-Banu Mushtaq’s writings were part of a literary movement in Kannada in the 70s and the 80s called the Bandaya movement which challenged social injustices and protested the discrimination against relgious minorities, dalits and women.
-It was very important to use language that was colloquial, and contained the nuances of its dialect.
+Banu Mushtaq’s writings were part of a literary movement in Kannada in the 70s and the 80s called the Bandaya movement which challenged social injustices and protested against the discrimination of certain social classes including dalits and women.
+It was very important to use language that was colloquial, and contained the nuances of their dialect.
 Deepa Bhasthi translated these short stories taking into consideration the tone, the drama (the “haava-bhava”) and the cultural knowledge of the original Kannada.

 Mushtaq, Banu, and Deepa Bhasthi.
 Heart Lamp: Selected Stories.
 Penguin, 2025.